The “Nuclear Waste Management, Safety and Radiation Research (NUSAFE)” program

-Even though Germany will stop using nuclear energy to produce electricity in 2022, we will continue to face major challenges in this area in the future.
-The safety of nuclear facilities and the safe disposal of radioactive waste, including final storage, must be ensured for decades to come.
-This requires excellent research as well as first-class education and training of the next generation of scientists and engineers.
+Even after phasing out nuclear energy for power generation, Germany faces major challenges: The safety of nuclear facilities and the safe disposal of radioactive waste, including final storage, must be ensured for decades to come.
+This requires excellent research as well as first-class education and training of young scientists and engineers.

 We work to answer these questions by operating unparalleled laboratory infrastructures at the participating Helmholtz Centers: Forschungszentrum Jülich, Karlsruhe Institute of Technology, and Helmholtz-Zentrum Dresden-Rossendorf.